MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/pstn-connectivity.md

 With this option:

-- You connect your own supported SBC to Phone System without the need for additional on-premises software.
+- You connect your own supported Session Border Controller (SBC) to Phone System without the need for additional on-premises software.

 - You can use virtually any telephony carrier with Phone System.